 Newsletters are published on (or near) the first of each month.

 Co-Editor/Co-President Herald-Mage Master Danya Winterborn (L.A.
 Malcor; AOL-IM SN Shashtah; Legend@malcor.com)

 Co-Editor/Co-President Healer Adept Moonstar (Kendra Renaud; AOL-IM SN healermoon; firstname.lastname@example.org)

-The featured artists for the online version of the newsletter are Laura Cameron, Jon Myre, Jamie Dutton and Danielle DiFronzo.
+The featured artist for this online version of the newsletter is Herald Alora.
 All drawings in this newsletter are © to the credited artist.
 All rights reserved.
 If you would like your art to be featured in the online version of the QO newsletter, send .gifs or .jpgs to Legend@malcor.com or hardcopy to Queen's Own, P.O.
 Box 749, Laguna Beach, CA 92652.

 Mercedes Lackey does not receive mail at the Queen's Own address.
 Fanmail to Mercedes Lackey and releases for fan fiction should be sent to:

 Herald-Mage Master Danya Winterborn and

 Healer Adept Moonstar